jeremysb1/robofriends/README.md

 # robofriends

-I am teaching myself how to upgrade libraries, use hooks in React, and Redux.
+The purpose of this project is to learn how to upgrade libraries to the latest versions and to learn hooks.

 To run the project: